DegardinBruno/Kinetic-GAN/README.md

 ```bash
 python visualization/plot_loss.py --batches num_batches_per_epoch --runs kinetic-gan  # check plot_loss.py file
 ```
-5. Training may take up to 48 or 72 hours to complete (using gpu), depending on the configuration and dataset.
+5. Training may take from 24 up to 72 hours to complete (using gpu), depending on the configuration and dataset.

 ## Quality metrics